MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/boot-options-identifiers.md

 ...
 ```

-Use the the bcdedit /enum command to see which settings are inherited.
+Use the bcdedit /enum command to see which settings are inherited.

 In the example below, {globalsettings}, inherits whatever is set in {dbgsettings}, {emssettings} and {badmemory}.